Basilica of St. Anne, Willemstad

 It was built between 1734 and 1752 in the sector of Otrabanda and received its present status in 1975 by decision of Pope Paul VI.
-Previously between 1843 and 1958 he held the title of pro-cathedral also granted by the Holy See.
-Follow the Roman or Latin rite and is one of the world's smallest churches basilicas.
+Previously between 1843 and 1958 it held the title of pro-cathedral also granted by the Holy See.
+It follows the Roman or Latin rite and is one of the world's smallest basilica churches.

 It is a world heritage site by Unesco since 1997 when it was registered as part of the Historic Area of the city and port of Willemstad.